 - You are not a patron in a specified agricultural or horticultural cooperative

 In the eyes of the IRS, farmers are self-employed, so you must pay self-employment taxes on your farming profits.
 Self-employment tax is a self-employed person’s version of Social Security and Medicare taxes.

 Calculate the amount of self-employment taxes you owe using Schedule SE.

 Farming is a complicated business, and navigating tax laws only makes it more complex.
 Fortunately, IRS Publication 225 has a lot of information about keeping tax records, accounting for farm income and expenses, and how the tax laws apply to farm operations.

-Remember, if you use online tax preparation software like H&R Block or TurboTax to prepare and file your tax return, the software walks you through a series of questions and fills out the appropriate forms.
+Remember, if you use online tax preparation software like H&R Block to prepare and file your income tax return, the software walks you through a series of questions and fills out the appropriate forms.